Paradigms of Distributed Computing

 In synthesis:

-• Blockchain preserve Integrity and Decentralization but lacks Scalability and Confidentiality as each node need to replicate publicly and in full every state transition.
+Blockchains preserve Integrity and Decentralization but lack Scalability and Confidentiality as each node needs to replicate publicly and in full every state transition.

-• State Channels preserve Decentralization and Scalability but doesn't preserve Integrity as the state can be changed or updated asynchronously by the counterparties.
+State Channels preserve Decentralization and Scalability but don't preserve Integrity as the state can be changed or updated asynchronously by the counterparties.

-• Stashes of Client Side validated data are Scalable and maintain Integrity, however they are not replicated by the vast majority of nodes of the network lacking Availability.
-For this reason these data are not decentralized as a single point of centralization which backup them is required to recover them in case of loss.
+Stashes of client-side validated data are Scalable and maintain Integrity however, they are not replicated by the vast majority of nodes of the network lacking Availability.
+For this reason, these data are not fully recoverable in a completely decentralized way and some form of centralized backup is needed to recover them in case of loss.

-An important feature to take into account is the different way through which State Channel and Client-Side validation architectures update the state of the data:
+An important feature to take into account is the different ways through which State Channel and Client-Side validation architectures update the state of the data:

 Naturally, if the client-side validated data are embedded in the state channels, the state update will be ultimately based on an asynchronous process.